thiagowfx/thiagowfx.github.io/content/posts/2022-03-26-macos-terminal-app-gripes.md

   - macos
 ---

 `Terminal.app` is a pretty decent terminal emulator for macOS, with sensible defaults.
-There's absolutely no need to install [`iTerm2`](https://iterm2.com/).
-I see many people doing it right away when getting a Macbook, but in my opinion it is unnecessarily bloated.

-That said, I have my own gripes for `Terminal.app`, but the list is surprisingly small.
+That said, I have my own gripes about it, but the list is surprisingly small.

 <!--more-->